-Level-3 and Level-2 Emergencies
+Level-3 and Level-2 Emergencies (and UNICEF Emergency Procedures)

 The global humanitarian landscape is characterized by four main types of emergencies: complex/protracted crises, sudden-onset or slow-onset disasters, public health emergencies, large scale refugee and migration crises.
 Principled, timely, quality and child-centred humanitarian action and advocacy is at the core of UNICEF’s emergency response in line with the Core Commitments for Children (CCCs).